Upcoming Events and Deadlines

 - AEMT Enrollment Agreement

-Student must be a certified Kansas Emergency Medical Technician (EMT) or Advanced Emergency Medical Technician (AEMT).
+The student must be a certified Kansas Emergency Medical Technician (EMT) or Advanced Emergency Medical Technician (AEMT).
 Must complete all general education requirements prior to the first day of the program.
-Student must be 17 years or older to test for certification and have no felonies on record.
-Must complete and pass Paramedic entrance application and interview process.
+Students must be 17 years or older to test for certification and have no felonies on record.
+Must complete and pass the Paramedic entrance application and interview process.

 - Paramedic Pre-Application Step-By-Step Guide